MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbServerCertificateMapping.md

 ```

 ### -StoreName
 Specifies the path to the certificate store for the certificate.
-The recommended value is “My” for the localmachine personal store.
+The recommended value is “My” for the local machine personal store.

 ```yaml
 Type: String